U.S. Route 30 in Pennsylvania: Later history

 On April 7, 2018, a section of US 30 in East Pittsburgh sank 40 ft down a hill after a landslide.
-One apartment building was destroyed and another threatened and ultimately demolished.
+One apartment building was destroyed, and another was threatened and ultimately demolished.
 The damaged road section reopened in late June 2018.

-There are plans for improvements to be made to the US 30 freeway bypassing Coatesville and Downingtown in Chester County.
-The project is split into a western section between PA 10 near Parkesburg and PA 82 in Coatesville and an eastern section between Reeceville Road near Coatesville and US 30 Bus. east of Downingtown.
+There are plans to improve the US 30 freeway, bypassing Coatesville and Downingtown in Chester County.
+The project is split into a western section between PA 10 near Parkesburg and PA 82 in Coatesville and an eastern section between Reeceville Road near Coatesville and US 30 Business east of Downingtown.
 The western section will remain four lanes wide, with construction planned to begin in 2026.
 The eastern section is planned to be widened to six lanes, with construction beginning as early as 2028.
 In addition to improvements made to the freeway, interchanges will also be improved.
 Construction of the western section is projected to cost $355 million while the eastern section is projected to cost $460 million.